yv19/HardwareVerification/README.md

 - GPIO analysis can be done inside QuestaSim by looking at the waveform and checking the LED, HRDATA and GPIOOUT are expected given the assembly code.

 - For VGA analysis a helper function [VGA_top_monitor.sv](https://github.com/yv19/HardwareVerification/tree/main/AHB_peripherals_files/rtl/AHB_VGA/VGA_Top_Level_Helpers) has been made to record the frame output of the VGA for the top level test.
 The output can be seen inside the output directory as `monitor_vga.txt` inside the vga folder.

+# <u> Modifications </u>

+### **GPIO**

+- The modifications for the GPIO peripheral can be found in the [AHBGPIO_modified.sv](https://github.com/yv19/HardwareVerification/blob/main/AHB_peripherals_files/rtl/AHB_GPIO/AHBGPIO_modified.sv) file which is also tested formally using JasperGold.

+- Testing is done formally through JasperGold via property assertions.

+- Error injection can be done inside the file by modifying the `INJECTPARITYFAULT` local parameter inside the modified rtl which will show a failure inside JasperGold if set to true.

+### **VGA**

+- The modifications for the VGA peripheral can be found in the the VGA directory on the folder [DLS](https://github.com/yv19/HardwareVerification/tree/main/AHB_peripherals_files/rtl/AHB_VGA/DLS).
+2 files were made, a wrapper, a comparator which are specified as `ahbvga_dls_wrapper.sv` and `comparator.sv`.

+- Testing is done formally through JasperGold via property assertions.

+- Error injection can be done inside the file by modifying the `INJECTPARITYFAULT` local parameter inside the wrapper which will show a failure inside JasperGold if set to true.